vcwild/scylla-perf/README.md

 This will create a scylla service using the scylladb/scylla image.
 The service will be named `some-scylla` and will be running in the background.

-The container will be running in the background.
 You can check the logs by running:

 ```bash
 docker logs some-scylla | tail